MennoGuldemond/cookboek/README.md

 ## TODO

 - Volgen van "Auteurs"
-- Admin role
-  - Add categories as an admin
 - design good logo/favicon
 - Improve home page
 - Use AI model to analyse and save ingredients and create a search by ingredients funcion